 - If I'm under age 18, can I possess and use a rifle, shotgun, or muzzleloader?

-Yes, but only under the following circumstances (RCW 9.41.042): You are attending a certified hunter education course or a firearms safety course; You are shooting or target practicing at an established range where shooting is allowed, or in other areas where it is legal to shoot firearms; You ...
+If you are under 18, you can possess and use a rifle, shotgun, or muzzleloader only under the following circumstances (RCW 9.41.042): You are attending a certified hunter education course or a firearms safety course; You are shooting or target practicing at an established range where shooting ...

 - Can I have both barrels of my double-barreled muzzleloader loaded during a legal season for muzzleloading firearms?

-Yes.
 A hunter lawfully hunting small game with a double-barreled muzzleloading shotgun may keep both barrels loaded.
-A hunter lawfully hunting big game with a double-barreled muzzleloading firearm during a muzzleloader season may load both barrels with powder charges and projectiles, BUT may ha ...
+A hunter lawfully hunting big game with a double-barreled muzzleloading firearm during a muzzleloader season may load both barrels with powder charges and projectiles, but may have o ...

-- Is it legal to use retractable broadheads during wild turkey seasons?
+- Is it legal to use mechanical broadheads during wild turkey seasons?

 - Can I use laser sights or night vision devices to hunt?

-It is illegal to hunt deer and elk with the aid of infrared night vision equipment or with laser sights (not to include range finders) capable of projecting a beam onto the target, while in possession or control of a firearm, bow and arrow, muzzleloading firearm or crossbow.
-This rule does not c ...
+It is illegal to hunt deer and elk with the aid of infrared night vision equipment or with laser sights (not to include range finders) capable of projecting a beam onto the target while in possession or control of a firearm, bow and arrow, muzzleloading firearm or crossbow.
+This rule does not cu ...

 - What are the rules for firearm restriction areas, and can crossbows now be used?